 - An official transcript showing evidence of the following high school or college level courses with a preferred minimum grade of "C":

 - o Algebra I

 - o Algebra II

 - o Geometry

 - o Biology

-- Chemistry
+- o Chemistry

 - Standardized test scores on the SAT or ACT:

-- 0 minimum SAT critical reading score of 480 and minimum SAT math score of 440
+- o minimum SAT critical reading score of 480 and minimum SAT math score of 440

 - o minimum ACT composite score of 21

 - Two professional references on the College form that address your academic abilities and/or work ethic (e.g., an immediate supervisor, teacher, or professor).
 If you have been enrolled in another nursing program within the last five years, then one reference must be from a program official or faculty member at the institution attended.

 - Evidence of completion of a state approved Nurse Aide I course within the last 14 months or be on the current N.C.
 NA I registry prior to beginning the first nursing course.
-A list of state approved programs is available at https://www.ncnar.org/index1.jsp